nqpz/rash/README.md

 The pipeline of `rash` loading a new file looks like this:

-  0. Parse the file into a list of intermediate `TempInstruction` instructions.
+  0. Parse the file into a list of intermediate `Rash.Representation.Parse.Instruction` instructions.

-  1. Convert the `TempAssembly` into an optimized `Assembly` type, where jumps to labels are converted to jumps to absolute instructions, and variable names are converted to variable indexes.
+  1. Convert the `Rash.Representation.Parse.Assembly` into an optimized `Rash.Representation.Internal.Assembly` type, where jumps to labels are converted to jumps to absolute instructions, and variable names are converted to variable indexes.
 Also turn all strings into `Data.Text.Text` values.

   2. Interpret.